-3.3.2a How many international projects which integrate CITES issues has your country contributed towards?

-3.3.2b In addition to 3.2.2a, how many national level projects has your country implemented which integrate CITES issues?

-3.3.2c Provide the end of the end o

-Agencies for development? \square

-Agencies for trade? \square

-Provincial, state or territorial authorities? \square

-Local authorities or communities? \square

-Indigenous or local peoples? \square

-Trade or other private sector associations? \square

-NGOs? \square

-Other (please specify)

-3.3.2d Are CITES requirements integrated into?
-Yes No

-National and local development strategies? \square

-National and local poverty reduction strategies? \square

-Planning processes? \square

-National accounting? \square
+3.3.2a How many international projects which integrate CITES issues has y contributed towards?
+1 3.3.2b In addition to 3.2.2a, how many national level projects has your cour implemented which integrate CITES issues? ntry 3 3.3.2c Have there been any efforts at a national scale for your CITESYesManagement or Scientific Authorities to collaborate with:Yes Agencies for development? $\square$ Agencies for trade? $\square$ Provincial, state or territorial authorities?
+Local authorities or communities? $\square$ Indigenous or local peoples? $\square$ Trade or other private sector associations? $\square$ NGOs?
+Other (please specify) 3.3.2d Are CITES requirements integrated into?
+Yes No National and local development strategies? $\square$ National and local poverty reduction strategies? $\square$ Planning processes?
+National accounting? $\square$

-1 CBD = Convention on Biological Diversity; CMS = Convention on the Conservation of Migratory Species of Wild Animals, ITPGR = International Treaty on Plant Genetic Resources for Food and Agriculture, Ramsar = The Convention on Wetlands of International Importance, WHC = World Heritage Convention.
+&lt;sup>1 CBD = Convention on Biological Diversity; CMS = Convention on the Conservation of Migratory Species of Wild Animals, ITPGR = International Treaty on Plant Genetic Resources for Food and Agriculture, Ramsar = The Convention on Wetlands of International Importance, WHC = World Heritage Convention.